roman-milk/roman-milk.github.io/controlling-dawn.md

  ***THE END OF CHAPTER ONE

  I plan for at least one more chapter reenacting more of my erotic stories.
 Brenda started me on this trail of erotic bliss and I thank her for giving me the inspiration.
-Report_Story #1